the-spyke/undercut/packages/undercut-utils/README.md

 ### Updating

-If you're upgrading `undercut` to a newer version, please upgrade `@babel/preset-env` and `core-js` packages to the latest versions too.
+If you're upgrading `Undercut` to a newer version, please update `@babel/preset-env` and `core-js` packages to the latest versions too.

 ## License